 Allergy UK has some useful tips to help you stay in control of what you're eating when dining out, both over Christmas and throughout the year.

-Do remember that even food which doesn't have nuts in the 'official' ingredients may have been cooked in oil containing nuts or sesame seeds.
-And cross-contamination of food cooked in the same oil as nut-containing food can also cause an allergic reaction.
+Even food which doesn't have nuts listed in the ingredients may have been cooked in oil containing nuts or sesame seeds.
+Cross-contamination of food cooked in the same oil as nut-containing food can also cause an allergic reaction.

 Allergy UK's tips for eating out